What file and directory permissions should I use for my web files?

 Whenever you upload files using cPanel File Manager those files will be set to chmod 644automatically.
 Unless your FTP software has been specially configured to set uploaded files to different permissions, then newly uploaded files will also be set to

 Directories should always be uploaded and set to

 Whenever you upload files using cPanel File Manager then directories will be set chmod 755automatically.
 Unless your FTP software has been specially configured to upload directories with different permissions, then newly created directories will also be set to chmod 755 automatically.

-But the installation notes for my PHP web application say otherwise!
+What if the installation notes for my PHP web application say otherwise?

 Software developers are often more interested in making their software work than the security of your website.
 You might be told that directories should be